oracle/node-oracledb/INSTALL.md

 binary directory, for example `C:\oracle\product\12.2.0\dbhome_1\bin`.

-For easy development, the free [Oracle XE][20] version of the database is available on Linux.
+For easy development, the free [Oracle XE][20] version of the database is available on Windows.
 Applications developed with XE may be immediately used with other editions of the Oracle Database.

 You may need Administrator privileges to set environment variables or